 Entry on Württembergische Porzellanmanufaktur Bauer & Pfeiffer partially incorrect, especially when it comes to founding date; also the founding was not initiated by Bauer & Rosenthal as they had split up a year before.

 Danckert did not mention that the business of Josef Franz Sieber relocated to Küps after WW2 and continued under the name of Gisela Keilhauer.

-Danckert did not include an entry on Josef Strnact directly but the book instead indicates a decoration studio in 'Greising, Saxony' which is completely wrong as there evidently never was such a town.
-The only towns named 'Greising' can be found in Bavaria or Austria, that's irrelevant however as the Strnact decoration studio was actually located in the town of Geisingen (Baden-Wuerttemberg).
+Danckert did not include an entry on Josef Strnact directly but the book instead indicates a decoration studio in "Greising, Saxony" which is completely wrong as there evidently never was such a town.
+The only towns named 'Greising' can be found in Bavaria or Austria, that's irrelevant however as the Strnact decoration studio was actually located in the town of Geisingen (Baden-Württemberg).

 Danckert muddled up some company history here.
 The factory of Hermann Scholz (established 1872) and his successors never had any connection to J. Schnabel & Sohn (a company which did not even operate under that name until 1883).

 In his entry on Porzellanfabrik K. Steinmann there is some confusion regarding the use of the eagle-and-initials mark, obviously resulting from the fact that Danckert did not know about the earlier forms of the factory.
 This knowledge would have made clear that the mark in question could not have been from "around 1840" as Kuno Steinmann evidently did not own the factory until 1883.